IgniteUI/indigo-design-docfx/en/plugins/figma-plugin.md

 ### Color handling

-Indigo.Design UI kit for Figma contains five palettes with 10 color variations for each of the `primary`, `secondary`, `grays`, and two chart `series` colors, as well as special colors such as `success`, `warn`, `info` and `surface`.
+Indigo.Design UI kit for Figma contains five palettes with 10 color variations for each of the `primary`, `secondary`, `grays`, and two chart `series` colors, as well as special colors such as `success`, `warn`, `error`, `info` and `surface`.
 All those colors can be applied either as a Fill or a Stroke color.
 If a color is mentioned in the table below, then the App Builder will show it with its name (e.g. `primary-900`).
 All other colors will show as HEX/RGB value.

 | Primary | Secondary |  Gray   | Surface | Error | Success | Warn  | Info  |